gregwinn/gregwinn.github.com/about.md

 </div>

-**Specialties:** My collection of other programming skills has grown to include XHTML, CSS, PHP, Python, C#, .NET, MySQL, SQL, Javascript, jQuery, AngularJS, and Lua.
+**Specialties:** My collection of other programming skills has grown to include XHTML, CSS, NodeJS, PHP, Python, C#, .NET, MySQL, SQL, Javascript, jQuery, AngularJS, and Lua.
 I continue to build my repertoire with the most up-to-date languages.